 If you notice these less serious side effects, talk with your doctor:

-- Changes in the color of your skin that has been treated with the medicine
+- Changes in the color of your treated skin

 - Mild skin dryness, itching, peeling, or redness

 - Skin warmth, stinging, or burning that continues or gets worse

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088